Improves the appearance of uneven and aging skin. Works on scars and stretch marks. Moisturizing.

 As the name suggests, body oil is an oil-based beauty product.
 While other body creams and lotions are water-based, body oil forms a barrier that traps water from the atmosphere or a bath or shower and holds it next to your skin, hydrating it.
 You can find some terrific body oil products today that are ightweight, fast-absorbing, and non-greasy.
 The question is, would a body oil be right for you?
 If so, which one?
 They’re not all the same.
 For example, some are non-comedogenic, meaning they don’t clog pores.
 If your skin is prone to breakouts, this is an important consideration.

 To help your skin look radiant — visibly smoother, softer, and refreshed — a body oil may be just what you need.
-Read on to discover more about the benefits of body oil.
-When you are ready to make a purchase, consider our best body oil recommendations.
+Discover more about the benefits of body oil.

 The skin on your body is unlike the skin on your face.
 It’s thicker and less exposed, with areas prone to roughness and chafing.
 During cold, dry months, a lack of humidity and exposure to cold can cause the skin to lose moisture.
 During hot, dry months, sun exposure can leave your skin parched and in need of hydration.
 A body oil can improve skin cell cohesion and limit transepidermal water loss.
 In other words, your skin gains moisture.